ampproject/amppackager/README.md

 *  For those gateway requests, what was the 0.9 percentile latency of the AMP document server?

-You can perform one-off health inspections, visualize the real-time stats, set up alerts, and more.
+You can perform one-off manual health inspections, visualize the real-time stats, set up alerts, and more.
 To learn what are all the things you can monitor, and how to do it, check the [monitoring manual](monitoring.md).

 ## Local Transformer